 FIVE PROPOSED AMENDMENTS TO THE U.S. CONSTITUTION

-AMENDMENT D – Professionally Manage Federal Trust Funds
+AMENDMENT A – Professionally Manage Federal Trust Funds

-• Trustees will promulgate and implement investment policies to ensure prudent diversification, risk, maturities, and investment returns for Trust assets, and may include investments in U.S. Treasury Securities purchased as part of a prudent investment policy, not solely to provide financing of federal expenditures.
+• Trustees will promulgate and implement investment policies to ensure prudent diversification, risk, maturities, liquidity, and investment returns for Trust assets, and may, but are not required to, include investments in U.S. Treasury Securities purchased as part of a prudent investment policy, not to provide financing of federal expenditures.

 • The Federal Trust Funds Boards of Trustees will consist of no fewer than seven members.
 Once established, every two years the terms of no fewer than two of the Trustees and Board Members shall expire.